 Arnulf Becker Lorca has been a Lecturer in international law at King’s College London, a Visiting Fellow in International Relations at the Watson Institute at Brown University and received his doctoral degree from Harvard Law School.
 His areas of expertise include public international law, laws of war, history of international law, and theories of international law and international relations.
 His research traces the global intellectual history of international law focusing on the role non-Western international lawyers have played in the construction of the international legal order.
 His forthcoming book, Mestizo International Law: A Global Intellectual History, 1850–1950, will be published in 2013 by Cambridge University Press.

-Dr. John P. McCaskey will visit the Political Theory Project this Fall and bring to Brown a seminar he has been teaching (to rave reviews) at Stanford University, here called "Rival Defenses of American Capitalism" (POLS 1822P).
+Dr. John P. McCaskey will visit the Political Theory Project this Fall and bring to Brown a seminar he has been teaching (to rave reviews) at Stanford University, here called "Politics and Philosophy of Ayn Rand" (POLS 1823P).

 Professor Ashu Varshney in The Indian Express, September 11, 2013.
 "Democracy vs Capitalism in India."

 September 5, 2013.
 Leading Campus Celebrities who are filling real and virtual classrooms this year.

 Professor Wendy Schiller in the New York Times September 4, 2013 Governor Chafee of Rhode Island won't run again.